 Adult eels have a long, cylindrical body and a snake-like appearance, save the single continuous fin running from the dorsal side to the pelvic area.
 Eels have a thick, slimy skin colored olive to brown above, yellowish on the sides and lighter below.
 Females average 24 to 36 inches, while the males are usually somewhat smaller.

 In their freshwater homes, eels prey on or scavenge aquatic invertebrates, amphibians and fish.
 In turn, large predators such as bass, lake trout, fish-eating birds and mammals may eat them.
-Many eels are also caught by humans and used as used as bait for fishing activities or exported to support food demands in Europe and Asia.
+Many eels are also caught by humans and used as bait for fishing activities or exported to support food demands in Europe and Asia.

 One day, the Sargasso finally calls the eels back home.
 Their bodies turn to blackish-bronze, their eyes enlarge, they fatten and develop a thicker skin, and their digestive tract degenerates.
 Finally, one mysterious mid-autumn night, the eels once again descend from their river homes and make their way back to the sea.